Outcry after cyclist ‘hits horse and rider’ during triathlon - Horse & Hound

 The rider, Jennifer, posted the clip from her hat camera on social media after the incident on Sunday morning (17 June).

 She was out hacking, wearing plenty of high-visibility clothing, on the road near Windsor when a small number of cyclists undertook.
+The road was fully open to all traffic during the race.

 Jennifer said one of the cyclists hit her horse’s side, catching her left stirrup and causing the horse to rear and bolt forward.
 The horse pulled off a hind shoe and Jennifer sustained bruising to her ankle, but the cyclist involved did not stop.